jchoi2507/CoppeliaSim_Remote_API/README.md

 # ❓ For any confusion on...

 ### [Function parameters](https://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionsPython.htm)
-- Most, if not all, functions that involves manipulating an object in CoppeliaSim in any way (changing position, velocity, etc, etc.) requires obtaining that object's 'handle' with returnCode, handle = sim.simxGetObjectHandle(clientID, objectName, operationMode)
+- Most, if not all, functions that involve manipulating an object in CoppeliaSim in any way (changing position, velocity, etc, etc.) require obtaining that object's 'handle' with: returnCode, handle = sim.simxGetObjectHandle(clientID, objectName, operationMode)
-   - The return value, handle, is now a usable variable for future function calls from the sim library that require an object's handle
+   - The variable 'handle' is now usable for future function calls from the sim library that require an object's handle
 - All parameters for functions in the 'sim' (in earlier versions, this was 'vrep') library can be found at the official documentation link above
-- Pretty self-explanatory, only possible confusing parts involve the sim.simx_opmode_blocking/oneshot_wait/streaming/etc/etc
+- Pretty self-explanatory, only possible confusing parts involve the sim.simx_opmode_blocking/oneshot_wait/streaming
    - Follow documentation recommendations for operation mode parameter, but from personal experience, it is best to try all the suggestions and play around with it to see which one works best

 ### [Understanding dynamic simulations](https://www.coppeliarobotics.com/helpFiles/en/designingDynamicSimulations.htm)